Mary Jean VonderBrink

 Past experiences include work with hospitalized children and adults, adjudicated youth, rehab centers, homeless shelters, social service agencies and Cincinnati Public Schools/special programs.
 Volunteer experiences include: Board Member for Diamond Oaks Equestrian Program, Butler County Mounted Deputy Sheriff and other community-based volunteer projects.

-Interests of mine include Parelli Natural Horsemanship, Dressage, trail riding, traveling to far-away places and new challenges!
+Interests of mine include Parelli Natural Horsemanship, dressage, trail riding, traveling to far-away places and new challenges!

 The Horses of BayStar EquiCenter

-The Gently Playful Giant
+The Gentle Playful Giant

 This big boy is a true character.